Skip to main content Skip to navigation

 Type 2 diabetes (T2DM) is a condition that causes a person’s blood sugar levels to be too high.
 In the short-term, people with diabetes might feel thirsty all the time, be very tired, and need to use the toilet a lot.
 In the long-term, diabetes can cause serious problems with the eyes, kidneys, nerves, and heart.
 Pre-diabetes (or non-diabetic hyperglycaemia) is the name given when a person has a higher than usual blood sugar level but they do not have diabetes.
 Warwick Screening undertook rapid reviews on the proportion of people with pre-diabetes who go on to develop T2DM; whether the current screening tests can predict who will have diabetes-related health problems in the future whether diet and exercise are useful treatments for pre-diabetes and whether randomised controlled trials have shown that screening for T2DM is beneficial.
 We found that Between 12 and 31% of people with pre-diabetes go on to develop diabetes over the short-to-medium term (3–10 years); extra health problems such as having high blood pressure, or a family history of diabetes might make it more likely to go from pre-diabetes to diabetes; people with higher blood glucose (especially in the diabetic range) might be at greater risk of health problems such as retinopathy than those with lower levels of blood glucose; people are less likely to develop diabetes if they take part in diet and exercise programmes and that screening for diabetes might not be helpful for people who have pre-diabetes.
 Find out more about our reviews here.

-Professor Taylor-Phillips and the University of North Carolina have also undertaken a similar review of screening for prediabetes and diabetes along side the U.S. Preventive Services Task Force.
-A copy of the evidence review can be found here.
+Professor Taylor-Phillips and the University of North Carolina have also undertaken a similar review of screening for prediabetes and diabetes along side the U.S. Preventive Services Task Force and the WHO.
+A copy of the evidence reviews can be found here and here.

 Hereditary Haemochromatosis in Adults